Princess Svanevit

 Princess Svanevit is a Swedish 12 metre class yacht, at 21.95 m the longest ever built.
 It was by designed by Gustaf Estlander & Tore Holm and built at August Plym's wharf Neglingevarvet by his sons Carl Plym and Bengt Plym.

 Interior design

-The artist Ewald Dalskog was hired for the lavish interior with unique marquetry, Dalskog's work contributed to marquetry experiencing a renaissance in Sweden.
+The artist Ewald Dahlskog was hired for the lavish interior with unique marquetry, Dalskog's work contributed to marquetry experiencing a renaissance in Sweden.
 The design of the interior was characterized by the dominant art direction of the time, Swedish Grace.

 Career

 First owner - Erik Åkerlund

 Princess Svanevit was launched in 1930 for Swedish entrepreneur, publisher and publicist Erik Åkerlund.
 The sloop was designed to be the flag ship at the 100 year anniversary of the Royal Swedish Yacht Club (KSSS). Åkerlund wanted to both attract foreign sailors in the prestigious 12 meter class to the regatta and showcase the best of Swedish boat building crafts for sailors, yacht designers and other experts from all countries.
 He therefore hired the foremost professionals who could be recruited.
 At the KSSS regatta where Princess Svanevit won the 12 Metre Class the Swedish royals prince Gustaf Adolf and princess Ingrid (later queen of Denmark] were on board.